 Some approaches employ a curve-skeleton [8].
 The curve-skeleton is a reduced representation of a volumetric object which can be generated using techniques such as volume thinning [14].
 Gagvani et al. [15] animate volume data sets using a skeleton-based approach.
-The interactive system presented by Singh et al. [30] allows manual editing of volume deformations based on a skeleton.
-They extend this work by introducing selective rendering of components for improved visualization [29].
+The interactive system presented by Singh et al. [27] allows manual editing of volume deformations based on a skeleton.
+They extend this work by introducing selective rendering of components for improved visualization [26].
 Correa et al. [9] use traversal of the skeleton tree to illustrate properties such as blood flow.

-Exploded views have been investigated in the context of architectural visualization by Niedauer et al. [25].
-Finally, McGuffin et al. [24] were the first to thoroughly investigate the use of exploded views for volume visualization.
-Their approach features several widgets for the interactive browsing of volume data partitioned into several layers.
-The difference to our work is that our approach employs a force-directed placement algorithm to automatically arrange the parts of an exploded view in order to reveal a focus object.
-Additionally, while McGuffin et al. only employ simple cuberille rendering [19], we present a high-quality GPU-based direct volume rendering algorithm.
+Exploded views have been investigated in the context of architectural visualization by Niedauer et al. [23].
+Finally, McGuffin et al. [22] were the first to thoroughly investigate the use of automated exploded views for volume visualization.
+Their approach features several widgets for the interactive exploration of volume data.
+The drawback of their work, however, is that they rely on an existing decomposition of the volume into layers.
+Their approach is also limited to cuberille [18] rendering.

-As one of the main contributions of this paper we present an approach for the automated generation of exploded views from volume data which does not rely on extensive object information.
-The technique distinguishes between focus and context using a fuzzy degreeof-interest function.
-Rather than manually specifying a transformation for each part of the context, the paper discusses an automatic technique which produces a three-dimensional layout of the parts.
+One of the main contributions of this paper is that it presents an approach for the automated generation of exploded views from volume data which does not rely on extensive object information.
+We distinguish between focus and context using a fuzzy degree-of-interest function.
+Rather than manually specifying a transformation for each part of the context, we present an automatic technique which produces a three-dimensional layout of the parts.
 Our approach is also capable of re-arranging the parts dynamically based on the viewpoint.
 We further employ a simple interaction metaphor for specifying part geometry.
-Finally, the paper describes a high-quality GPU-based volume ray casting approach for the rendering of exploded views at interactive frame rates.
+Finally, we present a high-quality GPU-based volume ray casting approach for the rendering of exploded views at interactive frame rates.